DiamondLightSource/pyburt/integration/README.md

 (InteractiveConsole)
 >>>
 ```
 2.)
 In a separate terminal, run the pytest integration tests.
+This will perform some BURT restore
+calls on the test IOC server, as well as comparison tests against vanilla BURT.

-Observe the output and check that
+Observe the output and check that all tests pass.
+This may take several seconds to complete:
-all tests pass:

 ```bash
 $ pwd